jc141x/jc141-bash/setup/en/readme.md

 Overriding means the modified/added files are shown to the game and the original ones are hidden.
 Even though they continue to exist in the dwarfs image.

 This point does not only work for modding but also for updating the files.
 However if the update is big then a lot of files will be duplicated to the files/groot-rw directory.
-Another option is to extract the files with `bash settings.sh extract`, run the update on them, delete or rename the dwarfs image and run `bash settings.sh compress`
+Another option is to extract the files with `bash settings.sh extract`, run the update on them, delete or rename the dwarfs image and run `bash settings.sh compress`.
 <br><br>

 ### Additional Information